shawnthompson/aaact-aatia.github.io/content/newsletters/en/march-2025-aaact-now-for-accessibility.md

 For non-web documents, such as Microsoft Word or PowerPoint, we see a lot of misuse of headings hierarchy, images that are not appropriately described with alternative text, as well as use of software features that are completely inaccessible, such as insertable shapes.

-For websites and web applications, color contrast is a recurring issue.
+For websites and web applications, colour contrast is a recurring issue.
 I recommend a contrast analyzer to help avoid this issue.
-These tools can be easily found online by searching "color contrast checker".
+These tools can be easily found online by searching "colour contrast checker".
 Tables are often formatted incorrectly and cause accessibility issues for users with disabilities, especially when the tables are complex, with merged cells, or when they have too many columns to view with high zoom settings.

 Do you have a product to be tested or require guidance?
 Contact us at [aaact-aatia@ssc-spc.gc.ca](mailto:aaact-aatia@ssc-spc.gc.ca).